 What is debt consolidation?
 Should you refinance to pay off debt?

 Debt consolidation allows you to take out a loan to pay off outstanding debts such as credit cards.
 Using loans or using a cash-out refinance to consolidate debt provides you with one single payment for your debt, so you can avoid missed payments and get a more favorable interest rate.
-Learn more about what debt consolidation is and the pros and cons you should consider.

 How to use home equity to pay off debt